-Confident people are powerful people.
+Powerful people take up space, and confident people are powerful.
 There’s a saying, “The world steps aside for the woman who knows where she’s going.”
 When you are walking, swing your arms, keep your head up, put your shoulders back, and look around.
 Walk and stand, and even sit with purpose.
 Look like you know where you are going even if you are not sure where that is.
 You will look strong and confident.

 Someone hovering over their phone, oblivious to their surroundings, looks weak and vulnerable.
 Attackers are excellent at reading body language.
 They love cell phones for that very reason!
 They instantly create distracted people, perfect to prey upon for a power fix.

 You may have had a tough day, but if you want it to get better, put a smile on your face.
-The energy you project when you smile draws positive people and opportunities toward you and repels anything negative.
-Negative people may not run screaming from you but they are much less likely to mess with you.
+The energy you project when you smile draws positive people and opportunities toward you and repels everything negative.
+Negative people may not run screaming from you, but they are much less likely to mess with you.
 As you can imagine, someone with negative energy from a lousy day looks weak and vulnerable, worn out, fed up, already partially beat up.

-Your underlying energy tells your secret.
+Your underlying energy tells your secrets.

-If you are fearful from past experiences, angry from being betrayed, guilty from mistreating someone, or sad from the loss of a loved one, it shows in your body language and makes you look weak.
-And those who look weak or insecure look like perfect victims to an attacker.
-Vulnerability invites attacks whether from someone you know or a stranger.
+If you are fearful from past experiences, angry from being betrayed, guilty from mistreating someone, or sad from the loss of a loved one, it shows in your body language and you look weak.
+And people who look weak or insecure appear as perfect victims to an attacker.
+Vulnerability magnetizes attackers, whether someone you know or a stranger.

-When I was raped on a date in my 20’s, the statistic back then was rape “victims” have an 80% chance of being raped again within two years by someone else.
-I was.
-And then I learned how to be a rape survivor on the inside and the outside rather than a victim.
-I no longer had a big “V” (for victim) on my forehead that attackers could see from a mile away.
+When I was raped on a date in my 20’s, the statistic was rape “victims” have an 80% chance of being raped again within two years by someone else.
+It happened to me.
+And then I learned how to feel like a survivor on the inside and gained confidence to stop being a victim.
+There was no longer a big “V” (for victim) on my forehead that attackers could see from a mile away.

 How I chose to heal and use confidence to stop being a victim.